 - you’re allergic to gluten, peanuts, soy, or several other allergens

 Want to Try Graze?

 If you read through all that and you still want to give Graze a go, I do, of course, have a link for you.
-If you sign up through this link, you’ll receive your first box free and you’ll pay just a $1 for shipping (there’s no commitment; you can cancel anytime).
-If you do use this link, I get $1 off my next box.
+If you sign up through this link, you’ll receive your sampler box free and you’ll pay just a $1 for shipping (there’s no commitment; you can cancel anytime).
+If you do use this link, I earn a small commission, at no extra cost to you.

 (this post contains affiliate links; to learn more, see my disclosure policy)